 I’ve already upped my balance on Blockfi.

 The reason for this blog is different though.
 Some of the top cryptos are currently in a downward trend.
 Bitcoin is already at ~$10.4k.
 I feel it’s a great opportunity to buy the dip as Bitcoins is not coming below $11k any time soon as per few industry experts.
-I have a reason to believe them.
+I have my own reasons to believe them.

 Just yesterday we heard that Switzerland’s canton of Zug, home to the so-called “Crypto Valley,” will start accepting bitcoin and ether for tax payments, as the popularity of crypto assets keeps on rising.
 In Singapore, Singapore Exchange (SGX) has started collaborating with UK-based cryptocurrency market data provider CryptoCompare to launch two cryptocurrencies indices, for bitcoin and ether.
 There are many such instances that only show acceptance for some coins.
 Bitcoin, being the King of coins, is here to stay.
 With the dollar moving down a lot of people going to feel the pinch.
 We’ll have to find an appreciating asset.